MartinKavik/voting-solana-moonzoon/questions.md

     }
     ```

-12. I understand the Program API is designed for performance and to be as universal as possible, but are there plans to create less error-prone Rust abstraction/interface?
+12. I understand the Program API is designed for performance and to be as universal as possible, but are there plans to create less error-prone Rust abstraction / interface?
 Maybe something remotely similar to [Anchor](https://project-serum.github.io/anchor).
-Do you think [Move Language](https://docs.solana.com/proposals/embedding-move) will help with this problem?
+Do you think [Move Language](https://docs.solana.com/proposals/embedding-move) will help to mitigate this problem?

-13. Is possible the situation where the program fails in runtime because Cross-Program Invocations consume all available computation units because one of the called programs has been upgraded and has become too expensive to run?
+13. Is the following situation possible: The program fails in runtime because Cross-Program Invocations consume all available computation units because one of the called programs has been upgraded and has become too expensive to run?